 Admissions and Placement Decisions

-The Committee on Dental Recruitment and Admissions makes the final decision regarding admission.
+The Admissions Selection Subcommittee makes the final decision regarding admission.
 The Progression Committee develops specific recommendations regarding placement or modification to the students’ curriculum or course requirements to accommodate individual strengths and weaknesses.
 The Assistant Dean for Admissions and Recruitment notifies applicants of admission decisions and, if indicated, placement decisions.
 Space must be available within the projected class in order for an offer of admission to be extended.